pedrolucaspalma/Cal.js/README.md

 You can find the model used in for database in the `prisma.schema` file and the `database.sqlite` both located in `backend/prisma`folder.

+The model itself is pretty basic, containing only two related SQL entities: User and Event.

+User entitie represents a single User, and it has the following properties:
+* id [integer] Primary Key
+* name [varchar]
+* email [varchar]
+* password [varchar] -> This is stored as a encrypted hash in the database

+Event entitie represents a single Event, and it has the following properties:
+* id [integer] Primary Key
+* description [varchar]
+* begginingDate [varchar]
+* endingDate [varchar]
+* relatedUserId [integer] User Foreign Key

 ### Backend

 #### Intro